BeerOnBeard/casnic-surveillance-android/readme.md

 # Casnic Surveillance Android Application

-The simplest RTSP server that uses the phone's camera and microphone.
+A simple RTSP server that uses the phone's camera and microphone.
+Specifically targeting an LG G3 running Android 6.0.

-Uses code from [fyhertz/libstreaming](https://github.com/fyhertz/libstreaming).
-The license is maintained at the top of those files, but the package definition was changed from `net.majorkernelpanic` to `com.assortedsolutions`.
-The initial commit of the files contain only the package definition change.
-All further changes are my own and retain the original license.

-# How To Start
+## How To Start

 1. Connect physical phone to same network as the host machine that will run VLC
 1. Start app from Android Studio